urcs-sync/ralloc/README.md

 # Ralloc - Recoverable Lock-free Allocator

-By Wentao Cai, Haosen Wen, H. Alan Beadle, Mohammad Hedayati and Michael L.
+Ralloc is an allocator introduced in *Understanding and Optimizing Persistent Memory Allocation* by Wentao Cai, Haosen Wen, H. Alan Beadle, Mohammad Hedayati and Michael L. Scott.
+The brief announcement version of the paper is to appear in PPoPP'2020.
-Scott

 ## Layout